isabella232/journeys.en/help/using/usecase/building-the-journey.md

     ![](../assets/journeyuc2_17.png)

-1. Choose the **Data Source Condition** type, and define the condition based on the reservation status information retrieved from the reservation system:
+1. Choose the **[!UICONTROL Data Source Condition]** type, and define the condition based on the reservation status information retrieved from the reservation system:

     ```
     #{MarltonReservation.MarltonFieldGroup.reservation} == true